AY2324S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

      Expected: This command will return an error message indicating that the index is not a non-zero unsigned integer.
 The contact will not be added to the team.

-   - Other incorrect commands to try: `team 1 add-contact 0`.

    - Test case: `team add-contact 1`<br>
      Expected: This command will return an error message indicating that the team index provided is invalid as it does not exist.

-   - Other incorrect commands to try: `team 1 add-contact X`, `team X add-contact X`.

 2. Adding a contact that is already in the team